- Classification of Students

 Additional Withdrawal Information

-The effective date of withdrawal for the purposes of refunds is the date that the notice is received by the Office of the Registrar.
+The effective date of withdrawal for the purposes of refunds is the date that the notice is received by the Office of the University Registrar.
 Notation of withdrawal and the effective date will be posted to the student's academic record.
 Instructors and college offices will be notified of all withdrawn students.
 The deadline date for submitting the withdrawal for each semester is the last day of classes.
 Students should contact the Student Success Office for re-enrollment information.

 It is the intent of the University of Maryland, College Park, to facilitate the withdrawal or change in registration and the re-enrollment of students who are called to active military duty during the semester.
 The student (or a representative) should take (or send) a copy of the military orders to the Office of the University Registrar and process a withdrawal form or change in registration paperwork.
-Detailed information about this process may be obtained from the Office of the Registrar.
+Detailed information about this process may be obtained from the Office of the University Registrar.
 Withdrawal for active military service will have no effect on any subsequent request to withdraw from the University.